jjmonte20/Brew-stash/README.md

   Over the weekend we worked on the Brewery Master making a profile, adding breweries, editing beers, logo, slide show.

- Today 12/17/2018 we are working on refining the Front and Back End, making people want to use our WebApp.
-We are now able to edit the breweries.
+ On 12/17/2018 we are working on refining the Front and Back End, making people want to use our WebApp.

+ On 12/18/2018 Julian was able to Edit the drinks after initial submition.
+Name/Price/Type!
+ We will be refining the Front End entry forms, Looks.
+We are working on connecting Front and Back End correctly with the buttons and making sure the functions and routes connect.